 Carving a pumpkin isn’t rocket science, but it’s still wise to have a game plan.
 Before you lop off the top of that pumpkin and grab a handful of gooey squash guts, take a look through our basic guide to carving the best Halloween pumpkin.

-In addition to a set of carving tools, you’ll need a pen for drawing your design onto the pumpkin, and couple big bowls — one for the seeds (the best part of pumpkin carving, in my humble opinion) and one for the rest of the pumpkin goo and throwaway bits leftover from carving.
+In addition to your carving tools, you’ll need a pen for drawing your design onto the pumpkin, and couple big bowls — one for the seeds (the best part of pumpkin carving!) and one for the rest of the pumpkin goo and throwaway bits leftover from carving.
 And that’s about it, really!
-Time to get carving, folks.

 What You Need

-Pumpkin carving kit (including a scraper, carving knife, and a wire modeling tool) or a serrated knife, ladle, and an X-ACTO knife
+- Pumpkin carving kit (including a scraper, carving knife, and a wire modeling tool) or a serrated knife, ladle, and an X-ACTO knife

 - Set up your workspace: Line a sturdy table with flattened grocery bags, newsprint, or butcher paper.
 Have your permanent marker, carving tools, and bowls nearby.